BIOGRAPHY, SEASON 2019/2020

 Valentina Lisitsa is not only the first «YouTube star» of classical music; more importantly, she is the first classical artist to have converted her internet success into a global concert career in the principal venues of Europe, the USA, South America and Asia.

 Washington Post Online wrote: “It’s striking that her playing is relatively straightforward.
 ‘Straightforward’ is an inadequate term for virtuosity.
 She does not tart the music up.
 She does not seek to create a persona, much less impose one on what she is playing.
 She offers readings that are, when you penetrate through the satin curtains of the soft playing and the thunder of the loud playing, fundamentally honest and direct.
 You feel you’re getting a strong performer but also a sense of what the piece is like rather than of how Lisitsa plays it.
 I was impressed, sometimes dazzled and sometimes even taken aback by the ferocity of her fortissimos.
 And she is also a delicate, sensitive, fluid player who can ripple gently over the keys with the unctuous smoothness of oil.”

-She posted her first video on the internet platform YouTube in 2007, a recording of the Etude op.
+Valentina posted her first video on the internet platform YouTube in 2007, a recording of the Etude op.
 39/6 by Sergei Rachmaninoff.
-In a broadcast interview, she said: "My first YouTube clip was a lo-fi VHS recording on an awful school piano, and my hands were out of sync with the sound.
-But even so, my message came across to people.
-Straight away they started telling me that my interpretations meant something to them, that they changed things, that they stood out."
 The views increased staggeringly; more videos followed.
 The foundation stone of a social-network career unparalleled in the history of classical music was laid.
-Her YouTube channel now records 446.000 subscribers and 180 million views with an average 80000 views per day.
+Thanks to an unwavering dedication towards her audience and personal approach to videos, her YouTube channel now records over 550.000 subscribers and 147 million views with an average 75.000 views per day.